 In-Memory Document Index

-InMemoryExactNNIndex stores all Documents in DocLists in memory.
+InMemoryExactNNIndex stores all documents in memory using DocLists.
 It is a great starting point for small datasets, where you may not want to launch a database server.

 functions.